-The integration of our energy systems can be seen from several interrelated perspectives, for example joint planning, technology neutral needs assessment and operation of the networks that transport the different types of energy carriers as well as coordinated use and management of the resources utilisation at regional and local levels.
+The integration of our energy systems can be seen from several interrelated perspectives, for example joint planning, technology-neutral needs assessment and operation of the networks that transport the different types of energy carriers as well as coordinated use and management of the resources utilisation at regional and local levels.

 Planning and operating the energy system in a holistic way, considering the interlinkages between energy vectors, energy uses as well as supply and demand, allows us to optimise the resources and costs faced by all.
-Crucially, it promotes efficient choices, at least cost to consumers and to the environment.
+Crucially, it promotes efficient choices, at least cost to consumers as well as industrial users and to the environment.
 For Europe's energy systems to be integrated effectively, they must be assessed and adapted at several stages, from the planning of system needs and investments, to the design of the market to their resulting operation in practice.
-Given the responsibilities of regulatory authorities in these various aspects, regulation has an important role in identifying and overcoming barriers as well as highlighting the need for new areas of regulation (for example, hydrogen) and improvement of existing processes.
-In this respect, CEER will place particular attention on regulatory oversight and governance (including the proper separation between market & regulated areas), consistency of rules and increasing the efficiency of the procedures that apply across the energy sector.
+Given the long-time experiences and responsibilities of regulatory authorities in these various aspects, regulation has an important role in identifying and overcoming barriers as well as highlighting the need for new areas of regulation (for example, hydrogen) and improvement of existing processes.
+In this respect, and based on the expertise of its members CEER will place particular attention on regulatory oversight and governance (including the proper separation between market & regulated areas), consistency of rules and increasing the efficiency of the procedures that apply across the energy sector.